msdmazarei/FrontEndAdminPanelStandard/Components/form-elements/formElements.md

 - textarea, number, ... pattern, ...

+- it's a textfield

 ### rating

+- it's list of stars(or other symbol) and each star assigned to incremental value, that can be selected.

 ### tag

+- in tag element we can add custom tag and as many as we want (unless it has validation).

 ### lookup

+- should pick from autocomplete and it's searchable (http request needed).

 ### dropdownList

+- list of prepared "label, value" data.

 ### datePicker

+- able to select date and return timestamp value.

 ## other form element